zio/zio-quill/CASSANDRA.md

 ```

 Phantom requires mapping classes to lift the database model to DSL types.
 The query definition also requires special equality operators.
 The database model however adds fully type-safe schema compatible operations at compile time, meaning
-phantom will not allow you to produce invalid queries with respect to the Cassandra schema.
+phantom will not allow you to produce invalid queries with respect to the Cassandra schema, but it relies on
+using phantom to produce the schema in the first place.

-As opposed to Quill and the Java Driver, phantom is schema aware, whereas the other two tools simply generate
+As opposed to the Java Driver, phantom is schema aware, whereas the other two tools simply generate
 the correct CQL string with respect to the Scala type, but not with respect to the schema.

+Quill also has a feature that allows checking query validity against the pre-existing Cassandra schema, but assumes
+the schema has already been created externally.
+Phantom expects to also manage schema creation for you, and as part of the
+professional edition also offers `phantom-migrations` to automatically handle migrations.

 **Quill**